benhowell/pgnotifier/README.md

 A simple little library to capture, process, and dispatch Postgresql NOTIFY streams
 <br>
 ### Features
-* Monitor multiple channels at once
+* Monitor multiple channels
-* Register callbacks to any number of channels
+* Register one or more callbacks with multiple channels
+* Register one or more channels with a callback
-* Register any number of callbacks to a channel
+* Control callbacks on a per channel basis
-* Add/remove and mute/unmute channels at will
+* Add and remove channels at any time
+* Mute and un-mute channels
-* Add/remove and mute/unmute subscribers at will
+* Add and remove subscribers at any time
+* Mute and un-mute subscribers
-* Abstracts away asynchronous context for synchronous use
+* Abstract away asynchronous context for synchronous use
-* Automatic str->type conversion of all valid python types via `ast.literal_eval`
+* Automatic str -> type conversion of all valid python types via `ast.literal_eval`
 * Persistent, immutable internal data structures
+* Minimalist API
 * Tight footprint

 <br>